Skip to Content

 Conclusion

 Turquoise is among the most beautiful and rarest gemstones in the world.
 Gem-like quality turquoise can be even more expensive than diamonds.
-If you are on the hunt for this blue gemstone, remember that howlite is often times confused with turquoise.
+If you are hunting for this blue gemstone, remember howlite is often confused with turquoise.

-To distinguish between the two, one easy test to do would be to see if you can scratch the stone with your fingernails.
+To distinguish between the two, one easy test would be to see if you can scratch the stone with your fingernails.
 If you are lucky and are born in or near the southwestern states of the U.S., you have a high chance of finding turquoise specimens.
-If not, then a trip is more than worth it to find this beautiful blue stone.
+If not, a trip is more than worth finding this beautiful blue stone.

 Easy Step-by-Step Mineral Identification (Expert Explains)